NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 • Buy a toaster oven online

-As you might imagine, the content and SEO of your client's page will be quite different depending on the actual intent behind the query.
+As you might imagine, the content and search engine optimization of your client's page will be quite different depending on the actual intent behind the query.

 Fortunately, Google already has a handle on what people want to see when they search.
 We just need to plug in our keyword and look at the first page of the SERPs: